History of Film

 There will be a midterm and a final exam.
 The exams will have various questions drawn from your textbook, lectures, and films.
 Exams will be taken directly on Canvas.
 The final is not cumulative.

 The exams are both timed at 2 hours with auto-complete enabled.
 (Meaning that once you open the exam, you must complete it).
-The exams will be open for a number of days and are due at 11:59 PM on the assigned day; please see the schedule below for details.
+The exams will be open during class time on the assigned day; please see the schedule below for details.
 It is your responsibility to complete the exam on time.
 I will not accept exams after the due date.

 I can provide tests with extra time with the appropriate ACCESS services paperwork.